md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 # BAPIL White Paper

-Bangladesh AI Policy & Innovation Lab (BAPIL)
+## Bangladesh AI Policy & Innovation Lab (BAPIL)

-A Conceptual Framework for AI Governance, Policy Intelligence, and Public Sector Innovation
+### A Conceptual Framework for AI Governance, Policy Intelligence, and Public Sector Innovation

+⸻

-Author
+#### Author

 Md Naim Hassan Saykat
 Master’s Student in Artificial Intelligence
 Université Paris-Saclay, France

-Version 1.0
+Version: 1.0
-June 2026
+Date: June 2026
+Document Type: White Paper
+Status: Public Discussion Draft

+#### Prepared for:
-Prepared for research, policy discussion, academic collaboration, and public-interest dialogue.
+Research, policy discussion, academic collaboration, and public-interest dialogue.

+#### Nature of Document:
+Independent Research Proposal

-## Disclaimer
+Disclaimer

-This white paper is an independent research and policy discussion document.
-The ideas presented herein do not represent the official position of the Government of Bangladesh or any public institution.
-BAPIL is proposed as a conceptual framework intended to stimulate research, collaboration, and discussion regarding AI governance, policy intelligence, and digital transformation.
+This white paper is an independent research and policy discussion document prepared by the author in an individual capacity.
+The ideas, analyses, and recommendations presented herein do not represent the official position of the Government of Bangladesh, any public institution, Université Paris-Saclay, or any affiliated organization.

+The Bangladesh AI Policy & Innovation Lab (BAPIL) is proposed as a conceptual framework intended to stimulate research, collaboration, dialogue, and future exploration regarding Artificial Intelligence governance, policy intelligence, digital transformation, and public-sector innovation in Bangladesh.

+This document is intended solely for educational, research, and policy discussion purposes.

 ## Table of Contents